zzxwill/odps/intl.en-US/Best Practices/Learn to write SQL statements quickly.md

 WHERE emp1.nums < 4;
 ```

-**Example 7:  Use the SQL program to list the number of employees and the ratio** of clerks of each department.
+**Title 7: write down the number of people in each department in one SQL, clerk \(clerk\) the total number of people in the department accounted**.

-The SQL  statements are as follows:
+The SQL statement is as follows:

 ```